Boothin/aware-fixer/README.md

-# Test Plugin
+# Blank Plugin Template
+Clone this project and it is directly importable into Eclipse.
+Base dependencies and file structure are set up.

+Just need to edit a few things:

-Rename Package, java file, and Main Class in src/main/java
+Rename package, java file and MainClass in src/main/java

-Edit main and author in plugin.yml in src/main/resources
+Edit plugin.yml in src/main/resources

-Edit pom.xml name, artifactid, and version
+Edit pom.xml in root dir